viyoriya/lfs_9/README.md

 Linux kernel 5.3.2 + runit + xorg + dwm

-All the scripts are copied from  https://github.com/emmett1/lfs-scripts I just updated to latest version of all the packages/kernel 5.3.2 and few fixes and versions.
+All the scripts are copied from  https://github.com/emmett1/lfs-scripts I just updated to latest version of all the packages/kernel 5.3.2 and few fixes and modifications.

-1. I am using runit as init system (no sysvint and systemd) I did modify the scripts for runit.
+1. I did use runit as init system (no sysvint and systemd) and modify the scripts for runit.

-I used Solus as hostsystem so install the base packages using below command
+Used Solus as hostsystem so please install the base packages using below command

 2. sudo eopkg install -c system.devel
 3. warning